Are you interested in learning web development? Good, because now is the best time to learn how to become a web developer.

 Attention to Detail

-Another thing beginner web developers quickly learn is that computers will only do exactly what they tell you to do, and nothing else.
+Beginner web developers quickly learn that computers will only do exactly what they tell you to do, and nothing else.
 If the computer encounters any misplaced or miswritten code, it will spit an error back at you.
 And, even if you manage to get your code working, that doesn’t mean it’s working properly.

 Collaboration and Communication Skills